PURPOSE OF RYAN'S REACH

 So there are two issues that we noticed aren’t being addressed in our community of a brain injured loved ones.
 First, we noticed that when families age out of taking care of their loved one, they are not able to find a suitable group home for them.
 They are forced to place their child or spouse in a home for the elderly.
 The care may be excellent but it’s not the right place for a young person most of the time.
 Secondly, we know families who do not want to place their child or spouse in a home other than their own but desperately need to have time to do some self-care.
 They need “respite care” so they can get away and take a break from the day after day responsibilities of caring for their loved one.

-This is why we now have a larger mission than simply providing scholarships for therapy.
+This is why we now have a larger mission than simply providing financial assistance for therapy.
 We will continue to do that but we committed to starting a group home for brain injury survivors.
 It’s called Ryan’s Reach R&R – Residence and Respite.
 The home is in Tustin, CA and it is near High Hopes Head Injury Program.
 We anticipate that we will stay closely connected with High Hopes.
 Many people at High Hopes need the respite care we will provide.
 The home is intended to house four full-time residents and we hope to keep two of the beds available for the shorter stays in order to provide time for family members to take a vacation; “come up for air” so to speak.

 Like I said in the beginning, Ryan's Reach was started as a result of gratitude.
 We are grateful that Ryan survived and is recovering.
 We are thankful we found High Hopes.
 We are also thankful for all of the things we could afford that helped Ryan get well faster.
 We are excited to have the opportunity to make these same things available to others who are equally desperate to have their loved ones functioning again.